esphome/esphome-docs/components/sprinkler.rst

 - Support for:

-  - Up to 127 valves/zones
+  - Up to 127 valves/zones per controller instance
   - Multiple controller instances on a single device
   - Multiple pumps, which may be shared across controller instances

 - Enable/disable for each individual valve, allowing valves to be omitted from a full cycle of the system
-- A multiplier value to proportionally increase or decrease the run duration for all valves/zones
+- A multiplier value to proportionally increase or decrease the run duration for all valves/zones within a given controller instance
 - Valve management strategies to accommodate varying types of hardware:

   - Adjustable "valve open delay" to help ensure valves are fully closed before the next one is opened